-All students in Prep to Year 3 have access to iPads and Chromebooks (Yr 3 only) as part of their curriculum.

-All students from Year 4 to Year 6 have their own Chromebook.
-This Chromebook is to be purchased by the parent through the school.
+All students in Prep to Year 2 have access to iPads as part of their curriculum.
+All students from Year 3 to Year 6 are assigned their own Chromebook.

 Extension Opportunities

 As a part of regular teaching and planning, teachers routinely extend students who require more challenging activities.
 In addition, the school provides opportunities for those students to develop particular talents.
 Some examples of these are: